thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/R_steps.md

 [lfc_by_treatment.png](https://github.com/thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/blob/main/R_steps/lfc_by_treatment2.png) is a visualization of taxa that have significant log fold change values.
 ![image](https://github.com/user-attachments/assets/45ca0ac6-5130-488f-8353-b935bcc277ca)

-In this plot, the genera with statistically significant differences in pairwise comparisons between treatment groups are highlighted.
-Asterisks (*) indicate treatment pairs where the genus shows a significant difference (p-value < 0.05).
+In this plot, the genera with statistically significant differences between treatment groups and the control group are highlighted.
+Asterisks (*) indicate treatments where the genus shows a significant difference (p-value < 0.05) compared to the control.

 ## 2.3  Visualization of Log Fold Changes of Taxa with Significant p-value<0.05 - pairwise comparision
 ```bash